dimipash/SaaS/README.md

-# SaaS Django Project
+# SaaS Project

-This is an ongoing Software as a Service (SaaS) project built with Django.
-The project aims to provide a robust and scalable foundation for developing various SaaS applications.
+This is a Software as a Service (SaaS) project built with Django.
+The project is currently in progress and new features are being added regularly.

-## Project Structure
+## Features

-The project follows a typical Django structure with some custom apps and additional features:
+-   User Authentication: Allows users to register, log in, and manage their accounts.
+-   Subscription Management: Enables users to subscribe to different service tiers.
+-   Profile Management: Users can create and edit their profiles.

-- `visits`: App for tracking user visits
+-   Visit Tracking: Keeps track of user visits to the application.
+-   Customer Management: Allows for the management of customer information.

+## New Feature: Command Management

+We've recently added a new 'commando' app that provides custom management commands.
+This feature enhances the project's maintainability and allows for easier execution of routine tasks.

+Key aspects of the Command Management feature:

-- `commando`: Custom management commands
+-   Custom Django management commands
-- `auth`: Custom authentication app
-- `helpers`: Utility functions and classes
+-   Includes a 'hello_world' command for testing and demonstration
+-   Includes a 'vendor_pull' command for updating vendor information

-## Getting Started
+## Project Status

-### Prerequisites

-- Python 3.x
-- Docker (optional, for containerization)
+This project is still under active development.
+New features are being added, and existing features may be subject to change.
+We appreciate your patience and feedback as we continue to improve the application.

 ### Installation

 1. Clone the repository

 2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate # On Windows, use venv\Scripts\activate

 3. Install the required packages: pip install -r requirements.txt

 4. Run migrations:
    python src/manage.py migrate

 5. Start the development server: python src/manage.py runserver

 ## Docker Support

 This project includes a Dockerfile for containerization.
 To build and run the Docker container:

 1. Build the Docker image:
    docker build -t saas-django .

 2. Run the container:
    docker run -p 8000:8000 saas-django

 ## Custom Management Commands

 The project includes custom management commands located in `src/commando/management/commands/`:

 -   `hello_world.py`: A simple command for testing
 -   `vendor_pull.py`: Command for pulling vendor data (implementation details to be added)

 To run a custom command:

 python src/manage.py <command_name>

 ## Templates